HallBregg/tor-proxy/README.md

 # TOR Proxy

-This repo contains contenerized Tor service.
+This repo contains containerized Tor service.
 It allows simply use Tor as a proxy for any service.

 ```sh
 docker build -t tor-proxy .